MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

 If you can answer both with yes, you can be 90% sure all is working well.
 Just to be 100% sure, here are a few command to type on the command line which should list your reader.

-In Unix-like operating systems like your RPi is running, every connected device appears in the file system as if it were an ordinary file.
-Let's give it a try.
-To list all devices by ID, type:

 ~~~~
 $ ls -la /dev/input/by-id/
 ~~~~